axvr/axvr.io/index.md

 I am currently on a quest to learn everything I possibly can about computers and computation.

-If you would like to contact me, please do so via [email](/email).
+If you would like to contact me, please do so via [email](/contact).

-The source code for my programming projects can be found on my [GitHub profile](https://github.com/axvr) and/or my [Sourcehut profile](https://git.sr.ht/~axvr/) (username: `axvr`).
+The source code for my software projects can be found on my [GitHub profile](https://github.com/axvr) and/or my [Sourcehut profile](https://git.sr.ht/~axvr/) (username: `axvr`).